explainers-by-googlers/security-info-web-request/README.md

 A web app with Isolated Context and the `direct-sockets` permission can already open a raw TCP connection to any server, perform a (D)TLS handshake using a WASM library, and retrieve the *exact same* server certificate.

 This proposal simply makes the process more reliable by allowing the app to get the *browser-verified* certificate information, rather than one from a separate, (potentially) different connection.
 It does not expose any new information that a privileged web app couldn't already obtain.
-The API is restricted to the `IsolatedContext` and is not available to the general web.
+The API is restricted to `IsolatedContext` environments and is not available to the general web.

 ## Compatibility with Extensions API